 |

 | My Peacemaker built in 1998 and powered by an Oliver Tiger Mk4.
 I have always wanted a Peacemaker and this is my first. - I built it light and it is fabulous to fly.
 The covering is a combination of mylar and tissue (the strength of the mylar and the look of the tissue) | The Ole Blue was built in 1992 to enter British Goodyear events.
-It started out with one of my faithful Olivers but was later re-engined with a PAW TBR 2.5cc | This my J D Falcon started in 1999 and finished this year (2004) fitted with a Stalker 35.
-Shown in its "just ready to test fly" condition (June 2004). |
+It started out with one of my faithful Olivers but was later re-engined with a PAW TBR 2.5cc which proved to be very fast. | This my J D Falcon started in 1999, finally flown in 2004 and repainted in 2005 as the fuelproof!!
+Pactra paint was not fuelproof. repainted with a 2 pack paint and very fuel proof.
+The model is powered by a Stalker 35. |

 |